victor-nuzhniy/nimble/README.md

        CREATE DATABASE nimble;
        \c nimble;

-4. Copy content of 1) migrations/main.sql and 2) migrations/data.sql one after another
-      and paste it in previously opened psql terminal.
-      Check that migrations applied successfully.

-5. Change in .env file in root directory value of POSTGRES_DB on nimble
+4. Change in .env file in root directory value of POSTGRES_DB on nimble

-6. Rebuild docker and up it, use commands:
+5. Rebuild docker and up it, use commands:

        docker-compose build --no-cache
        docker-compose up